gchq/stroom-docs/content/en/docs/style-guide/basic-elements.md

 * A fenced code block should be surrounded by one blank line.
 * Paragraphs should be separated by one blank line.
 * Bulleted and numbered lists should be surrounded by one blank line.
+* Additional sentences in bulleted/numbered lists should be indented for clarity in the raw markdown.

 e.g: